Use a Domain You Already Own (Domain Mapping)

 Go to the Domains page, select your site, and choose the “Map an Existing Domain” option.

 This step must be completed with the company you purchased your domain from.
 You can contact the support department at your domain registrar for help if necessary.
+If you are not sure what to say, here is a sample email you can send:

 3. Wait for the magic